optimobile/gtm-woony-talk-template/README.md

-# gtm-woony-talk-template
-Google Tag Manager Tag Template for adding Woony Talk Widget to your website.
+# Woony Talk Tag Custom Template for Google Tag Manager

+### How to install

+1. Import the `template.tpl` file as 'Custom template'
+2. Add the `Woony Talk` tag to your container
+3. Provide your `Woony Talk License key` (create an account on woony.me to get one)
+4. Save changes to complete the configuration

+For more details, see woony.me.